yapalfredo/FoodToGo/README.md

 ### Created using React Native and Expo

+This app is from the guided React Native project "MealsToGo" by ZTM Academy. <br>
-credit goes to ZTM Academy (Andrei Neagoie & Mo Binni)
+Credit goes to them especially Andrei Neagoie & Mo Binni. <br>

 ### Libraries and tools used for this App